Using VOX mode on the PC

-VOX feature is only available on the PC app.
+VOX feature is only available on the PC and Android apps.

 The purpose of VOX mode is to allow you communicating without using a keyboard at all, which could be very useful sometimes although it might require some upfront configuration.
 You can switch between PTT and VOX modes on the fly using the hotkeys.